kyungrae/study/designing-data-intensive-applications/part1.md

 Scalability is the term we use to describe a system's ability to cope with increased load.
 Note that it is not a one-dimensional label that we can attach to a system.
-Discussing scalabiltiy means considering questions like "If the system grows in a particular way, what are our options for coping with the growth?" and "How can we add computing resources to handle the additional load?"
+Discussing scalabilitiy means considering questions like "If the system grows in a particular way, what are our options for coping with the growth?" and "How can we add computing resources to handle the additional load?"

 #### Describing Load

 Load can be described with a few numbers which we call load parameters.
-The best choice of parameters depends on the architecture of your system: it may be requests per second to a web server, the ratio of reads to writes in a database, the number of simultaneously active users in chat room, the hit rate on a cache, the distribution of followers per user, or something else.
+The best choice of parameters depends on the architecture of your system: it may be requests per second to a web server, the ratio of reads to writes in a database, the number of simultaneously active users in a chat room, the hit rate on a cache, the distribution of followers per user, or something else.

 #### Describing Performance